dupgit/sauvegarde/README.md

 storing the ordered list of checksums of a file).
 Fields marked with '*' are primary keys.

+SQLITE is used with asynchronous mode (PRAGMA synchronous = OFF;).
+It is really faster (by 19 times) but may lead to database corruption and data loss.

 ## Coding into this project